Health Benefits Of Lemon Oil + How To Use It In Your Everyday Life

 Lemon oil has beneficial effects—largely in its aromatherapy use but also in its topical applications.
 Here are a few of lemon oil's health benefits:

-- Calms the stomach: Lemon essential oil aromatherapy was found to reduce the occurrence of stomach upset in a clinical study of healthy pregnant women.
+- Calms the stomach: Lemon essential oil aromatherapy was found to reduce the occurrence of stomach upset2 in a clinical study of healthy pregnant women.

-- Supports your mood: In a Psychoneuroendocrinology scientific review, smelling lemon oil was found to both boost norepinephrine release and yield a positive effect on self-reported and assessed mood.
+- Supports your mood: In a Psychoneuroendocrinology scientific review3, smelling lemon oil was found to both boost norepinephrine release and yield a positive effect on self-reported and assessed mood.

 - Promotes alertness: In one study published by the Irish Journal of Education, a group of fourth-graders in Turkey who attended class in a room with a lemon oil diffuser performed better on their exams than the control group.